Caligwara/EXCEL-SALES-ANALYSIS-/README.md

 Transaction by Product Category
 A Table showing
 A slicer to filter by store location.
 The dashboard also has a title THE COFFEE STABLE

+## INSIGHT
+The general dashboard shows the month with the highestp0 revenue to be June Friday, Thursday and Monday appears to the days of the week with the highest transaction While Saturday seems to have the lowest transaction 10AM has the highest transaction hour probably due to the rush hour While the lowest transaction hour is 6AM